bitterbit/flowjs/README.md

 # FLOWJS
-a simple HTML5 flow chart using the canvas element. based on CreateJs
+Simple HTML5 flow chart using the canvas element. based on [CreateJs](http://createjs.com) No more complex graphs and endles zooming

 # Usage
 ``` javascript